Aqua Nova

 This short article is in need of work.
 You can help Sega Retro by adding to it.

-Aqua Nova (アクアノーバ) is a medium-sized attraction designed by Sega for its amusement theme park venues.
+Aqua Nova (アクアノーバ) is a medium-sized attraction designed by Sega Enterprises, Ltd. for its amusement theme park venues.
 Players don stereoscopic 3D glasses and sit in moving, tilting seats to watch a six minute long interactive CGI ridefilm on a large movie screen.
 The ride simulates a futuristic submarine voyage to an undersea colony, which is suddenly attacked by a sea monster.
 Aqua Nova's eight seats each feature a control panel allowing players to "shoot" the monster and change the ending of the film.

 Plot